 What Are The U.S. Copyright Designated Agent Filing Fees?

-The U.S. Copyright Office charges a one-time fee of $140 for a service provider to list their name and designated agent, which covers up to 10 alternative names (domain names or apps operated by the single service provider).
+The U.S. Copyright Office charges a one-time fee of $6 for a service provider to list their name and a designated agent.
+There is no longer an additional fee for alternative names (domain names or apps operated by the single service provider).
 Each separate legal entity (i.e. separate parent or subsidiary entities) are each considered to be a service provider and must pay an additional $6 fee per each separate entity.
 There are no renewal fees, but a $6 fee is required for any amendment

 Why Use An Attorney DMCA Agent Service?

 A service provider is required to supply the name, organization, physical mail address, telephone number, and email address of its designated agent.
 This can invite all sorts of unwanted attention including becoming the recipient of spam emails if the business keeps its agent designation in-house.
 In addition, copyright holders have legitimate legal rights, which are protected under the DMCA.
 Resolving DMCA disputes in a timely manner is crucial to avoid triggering a copyright infringement lawsuit as an online service provider.
-Failure to designate a DMCA agent and respond/act in the manner required under the DMCA Act can result in catastrophic consequences.
-My law firm has handled numerous copyright infringement demands on both sides of the coin and we understand the intricacies of the DMCA and how to keep you or your company in compliance.
-Why put the financial well-being of your business in the hands of non-attorney third-party agent services?
+Failure to designate a DMCA agent and respond/act in the manner required under the DMCA Act can result in liability.
+My law firm has handled numerous DMCA copyright infringement demands on both sides of the coin and we understand the intricacies of the DMCA and how to keep you or your company in compliance.

 Need DMCA Takedown Services?

 Do you or does your business have content that is being infringed online on another website?
 We can help.
 Click here for more information.
 We offer flat-fee DMCA takedown service of $250 per infringement incident (all works copied by a single infringer across any website the work appears).
 This service includes any follow up correspondence with the applicable host providers through the DMCA Notice & Counter-Notice procedure.